narration/narration/README.md

 ## Contributing

-Thank you for considering to contribute to skeleton-php.
+Thank you for considering to contribute to Narration.
 All the contribution guidelines are mentioned [here](CONTRIBUTING.md).

 You can have a look at the [CHANGELOG](CHANGELOG.md) for constant updates & detailed information about the changes.
 You can also follow the twitter account for latest announcements or just come say hi!: [@enunomaduro](https://twitter.com/enunomaduro)